alexjlockwood/AndroidDesignPatterns/_posts/2012-06-25-content-providers-and-content-resolvers.md

 in one process with code running in another process.

 Content Providers provide an interface for publishing and consuming data, based around a simple URI addressing model using the `content://` schema.
-They enable you to decouble your application layers from the underlying data layers, making your application data-source agnostic by abstracting the underlying data source.
+They enable you to decouple your application layers from the underlying data layers, making your application data-source agnostic by abstracting the underlying data source.